 If you want to be a writer, then just start writing.
 Anything.
 It doesn’t have to be good.
 It doesn’t even have to make sense.
 It could be fanfiction — it doesn’t matter.

-That’s what this NaNoWriMo craziness is especially useful for: jumpstarting your lifelong love/hate relationship with writing things.
+That’s what the yearly NaNoWriMo craziness is especially useful for: jumpstarting your lifelong love/hate relationship with writing things.

 If I never audaciously made the claim, to just about everyone’s amusement and scorn, that I am a writer, I would never have been published, and I wouldn’t be making my living right now as a working writer.
 It’s not my title, but it’s a big part of what I do, and I wouldn’t be able to do it if I were not, in fact, a writer.

-But even if I wasn’t earning my keep as a writer, I would still say I’m a writer because that’s what the f**k I am.
+But even if I wasn’t earning my keep as a writer, I would still say I’m a writer because that’s what I am.

 It’s a chicken and egg thing.
 One of the two has to have come first, otherwise there would not be any chickens.
 You will not become a writer until you decide you are one.
 Once you decide you are one, start typing words.
 And then make the commitment and tell someone, “I’m a writer.”